-Anyone who has travelled on a long-haul flight will be familiar with the discomforts of sitting for hours in aeroplane seats, breathing recycled cabin air, and being physically confused by dramatic time zone changes…
+Irrespective of whether you travel on a commercial plane, or by a private jet that can be chartered through companies like Jettly, most people who have travelled on long-haul flights will be familiar with the discomforts of sitting for hours in aeroplane seats, breathing recycled cabin air, and being physically confused by dramatic time zone changes…

 Recently, the British Airways patent entitled “TRAVEL ENVIRONMENT CONTROL” (Priority Number: GB20160000548) was granted in the US.
 When the GB application was published in 2016, this patent received a lot of media attention, with most articles drawing attention to the mention of an ingestible “digital pill” to collect data on passengers’ physiological health on a flight.
 However, upon closer inspection of the full text on PatBase, the global patent database that simplifies patent search and review, the “digital pill” is mentioned only once in claim 34.
 It is listed as a possible passenger sensor to monitor physiological states of passengers to improve customers’ in-flight experience.

 The focus of this particular patent is really to improve air travel experiences using customer data.
 This includes data input on an app of the passenger‘s full itinerary from home to airport and any connecting flights, data collected from environmental or wearable sensors which trigger scheduled events such as in-flight lighting changes, serving of meals, or temperature adjustments.
 The idea is for this data to be used seamlessly to improve passenger experiences of travelling by aeroplane.